 It is necessary to increase the updating frequency in order to quickly notify the revocation information to the device.
 However, frequent updating leads to the burden for the device which should process the large size CRL frequently.
 Therefore, it is required to consider the reasonable balance between the load for the device and the potential risk.

-The bellows describe various ways to reduce the size of CRL.
+The following sections are the recommendation how to reduce the size of CRL for a resource limited device.

-Partitioned CRL

-Partitioned CRL is the method to issues the large size CRL by dividing forms.
-Certificate Authority divides large size CRL and issues them as multiple CRLs according to the serial number of the certificate or the revocation policy.

-Each divided CRL is referred to as the partitioned CRL.
-The CRL Distribution Points (CRLDP) field of crlExtensions specifies the location of the CRL.
-Device checks the CRLDP in the certificate, and determine the Partitioned CRL to be acquired.
-The size of each CRL can be reduced by using partitioned CRL, and notification of the location of the CRL is not needed since the location of the CRL is described in the CRLDP.

 Delta CRL

 Delta CRL specified in IETF RFC 5280 is used to notify the revocation information quickly.
 Certificate Authority issues normal CRLs (base CRLs) periodically, and issues delta CRLs at shorter intervals.